rasheeddo/jmoab-ros/README.md

 We can visualize the imu topic by using rviz_imu_plugin (install from here http://wiki.ros.org/rviz_imu_plugin).
 Then we could run rviz with the config file [here](rviz/jmoab-imu-test.rviz) and [here](rviz/jmoab-imu-repeater.rviz).

+## JMOAB with ADC

+There is Analog-to-Digital converter port where you can use to measure with some sensor devices or battery.
+The pin header is J7, you could check more detail on the doc [here](docs/AT_JMOAB01_sch201201.pdf).
+If you are using with ATCart wheel system, then your ESC cable should be plugged on ESC ports (J9 or J10).
+Then you can monitor the ESC's voltage on A5 channel of ADC.

+### Run
+To run the jmoab_ros_adc_node
+- `rosrun jmoab-ros jmoab-ros-adc.py`

+List out topics
+- `rostopic list`, you will see there is a topic `jmoab_adc` which is Float32Array message, it contains 6 of voltage values from 6 ADC ports.

 ## JMOAB with BME680 sensor